aadhyanav/Recipe_Ratings/README.md

 ### Univariate Analysis
 <iframe src="assets/average_rating.html" width=800 height=600 frameBorder=0></iframe>
 This is a the average_rating column graphed in with the values frequency.
-Some of the trends show slightpositive increase until the average rating reaches four until it declines until it reaches five for an extreme spike.
+Some of the trends show a slight positive increase until the average rating reaches four until it declines until it reaches five for an extreme spike.
 There is a huge spike at five votes, as it has the maximum frequency count.

 ### Bivariate Analysis
 <iframe src="assets/bivariate.html" width=800 height=600 frameBorder=0></iframe>
-This visualization is a scatterplot with average rating on the x axis and total fat on the y axis.
+This visualization is a scatterplot with average rating on the x-axis and total fat on the y-axis.
 As pictured, we can see that as the ratings increase (reach the 4-5 range) there tends to be higher concentration of lower total fat values.
 However, there are a couple of 5 star rating recipes that have total fat values over 1000 and some in the 3000 range area.

 ### Pivot Tables, Aggregate Statistics